TarekRaafat/skalex/docs/roadmap.md

 **Security**
 - [ ] Field-level encryption: encrypt individual document fields with separate keys, independent of the storage adapter
 - [ ] Row-level security: per-collection access control functions evaluated at query time
-- [ ] Key rotation for `EncryptedAdapter`: rekey the entire database to a new encryption key without a full decrypt/re-encrypt cycle
+- [ ] Native key rotation (`db.rekey(newKey, options)`): atomically re-encrypt the entire database under a new key, with the old key valid until the rotation fully lands and automatic rollback on failure - replaces the hand-rolled dump/wipe/restore and its data-loss window
 - [ ] MCP HTTP authentication: optional API key or bearer token authentication for the HTTP transport - CORS origin checking alone is insufficient for production deployments
 - [ ] Linear-time ReDoS-safe `$regex` engine: Skalex currently defends against catastrophic backtracking with a length cap and a nested-quantifier heuristic in `compileRegexFilter()`.
 The heuristic catches common footguns like `(a+)+` but not all pathological patterns (e.g. `(a|a|a)+`, certain lookahead traps).
 A full guarantee would require a linear-time regex engine (RE2-style NFA or similar), which cannot be achieved with JavaScript's built-in `RegExp`.
 Would require a runtime dependency or a pure-JS NFA implementation; both are significant and at odds with the zero-dep constraint, so this is a long-horizon item rather than a near-term fix.